 © KapanLagi.com/Budy Santoso

-"The challenge lies in the details of the curved lines, as that is the hallmark of my design," Desi said about the creative process that took a month.
+"The challenge lies in the details of the curved lines, as that is the hallmark of my design," said Desi about the creative process that took a month.

 5. Human Jasir - Elegant Interpretation with a Modern Touch